muqsith/product-entity/README.md

 # Product Entity

-REST API for categories and products.
+GraphQL and REST API for categories and products.

 ### Pre-requisites